 (side note: I'm trying to get through this whole post without resorting to cheap innuendo.
 Really trying.)

-My go-to combination for homemade vegetarian sausages is breadcrumbs+egg – it holds them together really well, then you can add whatever flavourful bits you fancy.
-I’ve used this combo loads of times, to make veggie sausages with beans and smoked cheese; with artichokes and green olives; with sun-dried tomatoes and pine nuts; and with mushrooms and brie.
+My go-to combination for homemade vegetarian sausages is breadcrumbs+egg - it holds them together really well, then you can add whatever flavourful bits you fancy.
+I've used this combo loads of times, to make homemade veggie sausages.
 But this time I wanted to make vegan hot dogs, so obviously no eggs allowed!
-Instead, I used kidney beans and a few oats to help bind everything together (so they’re actually gluten-free too, as long as you use gf oats!).
+Instead, I used kidney beans and a few oats to help bind everything together (so they're actually gluten-free too, as long as you use gf oats!).

 I also added sun-dried tomatoes and marinated artichokes, which add a gorgeous flavour, as well as giving a slightly pink colour like real hot dogs.
 Just blitz all the ingredients together in a food processor, form the mixture into sausage shapes, and bake.